oracle/terraform-provider-oci/website/docs/d/object_storage_buckets.html.markdown

 ---
 layout: "oci"
-page_title: "OCI: oci_object_storage_buckets"
+page_title: "OCI: oci_objectstorage_bucketsummaries"
 sidebar_current: "docs-oci-datasource-object_storage-buckets"
 description: |-
   Provides a list of Buckets
 ---

 # Data Source: oci_objectstorage_bucketsummaries
-The BucketSummaries data source allows access to the list of OCI buckets
+The `oci_objectstorage_bucketsummaries` data source allows access to the list of OCI buckets

 Gets a list of all `BucketSummary`s in a compartment.
 A `BucketSummary` contains only summary fields for the bucket and does not contain fields like the user-defined metadata.